Dog & Pet Policy

-- Dogs may not be permitted to roam unattended or uncontrolled beyond their owner's property line.
+- Dogs are not permitted to roam unattended or uncontrolled beyond their owner's property line.

 - All lots where dogs reside must have a fenced or enclosed area, which limits the dogs' movement from the site.
 The fence or enclosure is subject to DRB approval.

 - When a dog is not on an owner's property, it must be secured on a leash of 12 feet or less and must be under the direct control of the owner/authorized representative.

 - No more than two dogs are permitted on any lot in Cordillera.
 Offspring less than three months in age shall be the only exception to this rule.

 - Homeowners shall not feed their dogs and other pets outside, including on decks.

 - Contractors, subcontractors, guests (other than those of a homeowner), delivery people, etc., are prohibited by the Covenants and Wildlife Agreements from bringing dogs into Cordillera, even if the dog(s) would be kept inside a vehicle.

 - Property owner’s guests may bring dogs into Cordillera and shall comply with all Cordillera dog control measures.

 - Dog owners must clean up after their dogs.